almodroid/Dell-vostro-5471-hackintosh/README.md

 I found somewhere that the original intel (wifi/bluetooth) card for this device can be patched to work under Mac OS X ( not sure )

-2. for USB and EC
+2. for USB ,EC ,plugin=1 and Hpet use ssdtime

 **Credits:**
 Apple for the beautiful System.\